-The maximum variation in Blender unit of the end effector between two successive iterations at which a pose is obtained that is stable enough and the solver should stop the iterations.
+The maximum variation of the end effector between two successive iterations at which a pose is obtained that is stable enough and the solver should stop the iterations.
 Lower values means higher precision on the end effector position.

 The upper bound for the number of iterations.

 Selects the inverse Jacobian solver that iTaSC will use.